TrellixVulnTeam/swahilipython_SCMU/Doc/using/mac.rst

 :file:`/System/Library/Frameworks/Python.framework` and :file:`/usr/bin/python`,
 respectively.
 You should never modify or delete these, as they are Apple-controlled and are used by Apple- or third-party software.
-Remember that if you choose to install a newer Python version from python.org, you will have two different but functional Python installations on your computer, so it will be important that your paths and usages are consistent with what you want to do.
+Remember that if you choose to install a newer Python version kutoka python.org, you will have two different but functional Python installations on your computer, so it will be important that your paths and usages are consistent with what you want to do.